sebperre/realtime-messaging/README.md

-# Realtime Messenger
+# Realtime Messanger

-## Overview
+## Overview 🧭

-This is a webapp I created myself to learn more about websockets and how to connect two different clients to each other.
-It is a basic text messaging app where you can send messages.
+A basic text messaging app.

 <p align="center">
   <img src="text-messanger-preview.png" />
 </p>

-## Features
+## Features 🔧

 - **Simplistic Frontend Design**: Easy to use with a simple chatlog and the ability to send messages
 - **Realtime Messaging**: Utilizes websockets to send and receive messages in realtime

-## Tech Stack
+## Usage 🛠️
-### Frontend
-1. React
-2. CSS
-3. HTML
-4. JavaScript
-5. Tailwind

-### Backend
+### <ins>Setup and Shutdown</ins>
-1. Javascript
-2. WS

-## Requirements

 You can run the setup.sh script to get the webapp quickly running.
-Note that the backend runs on port 8080 and the two frontend instances run on port 3000 and 3001 respectively.
+Note the backend runs on port 8080 and the two frontend instances run on port 3000 and 3001 respectively.

 ```bash
 bash setup.sh